Debra Whitman: Fictional character biography

 During the superhero "Civil War", Peter reveals his identity as Spider-Man to the world.
 Thereafter, Debra is seen on the phone speaking to her co-writer about her new book, entitled "TWO FACED: How Spider-Man Ruined My Life".
 She seems discouraged about the title and tone of the book, but is committed to a book signing later in the day.
 Enraged, she then hurls items around the room to get out her anger before the signing.
 At the book signing, Spider-Man and the newly released Vulture are both seen planning to crash.

 After Spider-Man defeats the Vulture, Debra reveals to Betty Brant the editors had forced her to exaggerate the mental damage that Peter had "done" to her in order to make for a better book.
 Debra's mother had been sick and the medical bills were far more than she could pay for, so when the Daily Bugle dug up all of Peter Parker's past relationships to get dirt on him, she jumped on the chance to write the book.
 Betty talked Debra into telling the truth to the Daily Globe, confidentially.

-In order to save the life of May Parker (who was near death with no prospect of recovery), Peter and his wife Mary Jane Watson agree to allow the demon Mephisto to alter history.
+To save the life of May Parker, Peter and his wife Mary Jane Watson agree to allow the demon Mephisto to alter history.
 In the new timeline, Peter and Mary Jane were never married, and his identity as Spider-Man was forgotten.
-Consequently, Debra's knowledge of Peter's identity (beyond her suspicions while the two were dating) is erased from history as well.
+Consequently, Debra's knowledge of Peter's identity is erased as well.